servalproject/serval_chat/README.md

 - See some details of each identity
 - List every broadcast feed with names, currently in your local rhizome store
 - List the messages of any broadcast feed
+- Follow and Un-Follow any broadcast feed
+- List the messages of Followed feeds in the order they arrived
 - Reply privately to the author of any feed
 - List incoming private conversations
 - List private conversation threads